End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Quantum Algorithm

 \subsection{Matrix Inversion}

 In this section, we explain how to implement the unitary $U_{\mathbf{K}^{-1}}$ block-encoding the inverse global stiffness matrix $\mathbf{K}^{-1}(\mathbf{x})$ for a configuration $\mathbf{x}$.
 We employ the QSVT algorithm \cite{martyn_grand_2021, gilyen_quantum_2019} to invert the global stiffness matrix $\mathbf{K}(\mathbf{x})$.
 Therefore, we assume access to the corresponding block-encoding $U_{\mathbf{K}}$ which is detailed in the next section.
-QSVT applies a polynomial transformation to the singular values of the block-encoded matrix.
+QSVT applies a polynomial transformation to the singular values of the block-encoded matrix without explicitly accessing the singular value decomposition.
 In our case, this matrix is $\mathbf{K}$ up to a scaling constant $\beta$.
 Hence,